rhondene/Codon-Usage-in-Python/README.md

 	    Relative Frequency of Codon_i=  (frequency of codon_i)/(total number of codons in the CDSj)
 ******************************************************************************************************
 **How to Use** :
-1. Download the `CodonCount.pyz` file in CodonCount github repo into your working folder with the input fasta file(s).
+1. Copy the `CodonCount.pyz` file in `Codon-Usage-in-Python/CodonCount` folder into your working folder with the input fasta file(s).
 2. Open a terminal window (bash, gitbash, powershell, etc) in the same working folder.
 3. To run the programn, type the command below in the terminal shell (be sure to replace arguments with the actual name the input and output files):
 	```console